Skip to content

 Victoria received a BFA from McMaster University.
 After graduating she worked for the Hamilton Conservatory for the Arts (HCA) supporting the Education and Visual Arts department.
 She is an original faculty member of the HCA Children’s Arts Exploration Program and Culture for Kids in the Arts (now Arts For All) Mentorship program which together introduced over 55,000 children from regional and local school boards to visual arts, dance, drama and music during her practice as a visual arts instructor from 1998 – 2010.
 Currently, Victoria is the Program Manager for Arts For All, the charitable organization of the Hamilton Conservatory for the Arts, dedicated to providing access to arts programming for all children and youth in the greater Hamilton region.
 In her role at AFA, she supports the City of Hamilton Early Years and Youth Service Agency Network.
 Victoria has received recognition from the Industry Education Council Hamilton, 2010, accepted a YMCA Peace Medallion in 2011 on behalf of AFA, and received the City of Hamilton Arts Education Award in 2013.

-Brianna Seferiades
+Brianna Seferiades she/her

-Brianna Seferiades (she/her) is an emerging artist and arts administrator based in Hamilton, ON.
+Brianna Seferiades is an emerging artist and arts administrator based in Hamilton, ON.
 As a McMaster University Theatre & Film Studies and Art History graduate, she is an admirer of all art forms.
 Most of her own artistic practice is in Theatre, however she loves to dabble in visual arts as well.
 Brianna is delighted to be involved in organizing accessible arts programming for children as the Programming Coordinator and Administrator at Arts For All.

 Communications

-Harold Sikkema
+Harold Sikkema he/him

 Harold Sikkema is a new media artist, working with photography and code.
 He is a Professor in the Interaction Design program at Sheridan College.
 Harold is energized by the creation of lightbulb moments together with young people at the nexus of arts and technology.